pratyakshroy47/Crypto_Pouch/README.md

 ## Getting Started

-Follow the steps below to get started with the Crypto Tracker app:
+Follow the steps below to get started with the Crypto Pouch app:

 1. **Clone the repository**:
    ```bash